 If you dream of sitting in a cramped cockpit for a midair dogfight, a flight simulator game and a joystick can get you halfway there.
 Using your keyboard and/or a

-is fine for first-person shooters and sports simulators, but a joystick is optimal for flight-simulation games like Fly 2K and Falcon 4.
+game pad is fine for first-person shooters and sports simulators, but a joystick is optimal for flight-simulation games like Fly 2K and Falcon 4.
 In addition, a yoke, the steering mechanism in a civilian aircraft, and/or pedals can add realism to a game.

 We looked at five USB joysticks: CH Products’ F16 CombatStick USB, Gravis’s Destroyer Xtreme, Macally’s iStick, and Saitek’s Cyborg 3D Gold and ST220.
 In addition to the joysticks, we also looked at CH Products’ Flight Sim Yoke USB and Pro Pedals USB.
 Each of the peripherals in this review are compatible with any game that supports Apple’s Input Sprockets software technology, which is available by free download at